oikos-cash/oikos-docs-bsc/content/contracts/ExternStateToken.md

 ### `decimals`

 The ERC20 decimal precision of this token.
-This is usually set to 18 in Synthetix.
+This is usually set to 18 in Oikos.

 **Type:** `uint8 public`